Struggling with low traffic on your blog?

 What is internal linking in SEO?

-Links from one blog post or a page to another within the same domain are called internal links.
+Internal links are links from one blog post or a page to another within the same domain.
 Internal links help search engines crawl the pages effectively.
 More than that, it helps to pass the link juice from one page to another.

 Let’s understand with an example:

-Let’s say you have a webpage that has received about 10 high-quality backlinks from other domains.
-Now that page is already ranking higher in the SERP and what you can do here is you can link to other pages of your websites from that high ranking page and thus pass on the link juice to other pages which are not yet strong in terms of backlinks.
+Let’s say you have a webpage that has received about ten high-quality backlinks from other domains.
+Now that page is already ranking higher in the SERP and what you can do here is you can link to other pages of your websites from that high-ranking page and thus pass on the link juice to other pages which are not yet strong in terms of backlinks.

-To build an authority website, you need to ensure all pages of your blogs are interlinked and this is where the internal linking technique comes into the picture.
+To build an authoritative website, you need to ensure all pages of your blogs are interlinked, and this is where the internal linking technique comes into the picture.

-Now, since you understand what internal linking is, it’s time to learn some advanced tips and tricks of getting this technique right.
+Now that you understand what internal linking is, it’s time to learn some advanced tips and tricks for getting this technique right.

 How to start internal linking in WordPress